 The water is around two meters deep so I wouldn’t recommend diving headfirst.
 I touched the sandy bottom with my feet when I jumped, even with my knees bent.

 There is also a range of cliff jumping spots on the left-hand side of the falls, but even this is a bit sketchy due to the pool below being quite shallow.
 Only jump from a height you feel comfortable with, even if the guide encourages you to jump from a higher level just say no.

-Apart from cliff jumping, you can hang out in the crystalline waters at the base of Binalayan Falls and explore the natural caves behind the falls.
+Apart from cliff jumping, you can hang out in the crystalline waters at the base of the falls and explore the naturally carved out caves.